 Why should you use voice search?

 While the digital world constantly evolves, the staying power of Siri, Cortana, Alexa, and Google Home shows no signs of slowing down.
-This means voice search needs to be part of your digital marketing strategy.
+This means it needs to be part of your digital marketing strategy.
 Our devices are so entwined with our lives that it makes voice searches more important than ever.
 With the adoption rate of all demographics increasing.
 According to research by OC&C, 55% of households are expected to own smart speakers by 2022.

-And if all that wasn’t enough to convince you to implement voice search into your strategy then think about this: Optimising your site for voice search will improve user experience – that’s a big tick from Google.
+And if all that wasn’t enough to convince you to implement it into your strategy then think about this: Optimising your site for voice search will improve user experience – that’s a big tick from Google.
 And because Google aims to give its visitors the best experience possible, it is already placing a higher emphasis on websites with voice search optimisation.
 This means that websites that are optimised for voice search are ranking higher in the results.

 How do you implement voice search?

 Voice search optimisation and regular SEO are relatively similar.
 The biggest difference being something that we have already mentioned; the length and format of the search query.
 But the end goal is always to deliver the best result to the user based on relevancy and location.
 That being said, there are a few differences to consider.

 Website load speed